catherinevee/driftmgr/docs/development/MISSING_SERVICES_ANALYSIS.md

 ## Overview

-This document provides a comprehensive analysis of services that were not being detected by driftmgr and the fixes applied to resolve these gaps.
+This document provides a complete analysis of services that were not being detected by driftmgr and the fixes applied to resolve these gaps.

 ## Services Not Being Detected